OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 ![](images/3278502.png "width=500")

 :::hint
-**Note:** These Release Notes options are considered legacy.
+**Note:** The Release Notes options are considered legacy.
 We recommend clearing them and pushing [Build Information](#UsetheTeamFoundationBuildCustomTask-AddBuildInformationStep) alongside your packages, which allows the customizable Release Notes Template to generate automatic release notes.
 :::

 ### Add a deploy Octopus release step {#UsetheTeamFoundationBuildCustomTask-AddaDeployOctopusReleaseStep}